Open energy system models

-Open energy system models are energy system models that are open source.
-However, some of them may use third party proprietary software as part of their workflows to input, process, or output data.
+Open energy-system models are energy-system models that are open source.
+However, some of them may use third-party proprietary software as part of their workflows to input, process, or output data.
 Preferably, these models use open data, which facilitates open science.

-Energy system models are used to explore future energy systems and are often applied to questions involving energy and climate policy.
+Energy-system models are used to explore future energy systems and are often applied to questions involving energy and climate policy.
 The models themselves vary widely in terms of their type, design, programming, application, scope, level of detail, sophistication, and shortcomings.
 For many models, some form of mathematical optimization is used to inform the solution process.

+Energy regulators and system operators in Europe and North America began adopting open energy-system models for planning purposes in the early-2020s.
+Open models and open data are increasingly being used by government agencies to guide the develop of net-zero public policy as well (with examples indicated throughout this article).
+Companies and engineering consultancies are likewise adopting open models for analysis (again see below).

 General considerations

 Organization

 The open energy modeling projects listed here fall exclusively within the bottom-up paradigm, in which a model is a relatively literal representation of the underlying system.

 Several drivers favor the development of open models and open data.
 There is an increasing interest in making public policy energy models more transparent to improve their acceptance by policymakers and the public.
 There is also a desire to leverage the benefits that open data and open software development can bring, including reduced duplication of effort, better sharing of ideas and information, improved quality, and wider engagement and adoption.
 Model development is therefore usually a team effort and constituted as either an academic project, a commercial venture, or a genuinely inclusive community initiative.

 This article does not cover projects which simply make their source code or spreadsheets available for public download, but which omit a recognized free and open-source software license.
 The absence of a license agreement creates a state of legal uncertainty whereby potential users cannot know which limitations the owner may want to enforce in the future.
 The projects listed here are deemed suitable for inclusion through having pending or published academic literature or by being reported in secondary sources.

 A 2017 paper lists the benefits of open data and models and discusses the reasons that many projects nonetheless remain closed.
 The paper makes a number of recommendations for projects wishing to transition to a more open approach.
 The authors also conclude that, in terms of openness, energy research has lagged behind other fields, most notably physics, biotechnology, and medicine.